jbacaob/random_code/README.md

 # random_code
-Personal code written in R, Python, Tex, or other coding formats.
+Personal code written in R, Python, or other coding formats.